Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Bayesian Nonparametric TPPs

-Some studies focus on methods based on the Laplace approximation. \citet{cunningham2008fast} proposed a Laplace approximation method that utilizes GP on a fixed grid to estimate the intensity function.
-However, strictly speaking, grid-based approaches are no longer fully nonparametric. \citet{flaxman2015fast} combined Kronecker methods with the Laplace approximation to enable scalable inference. \citet{walder2017fast} proposed a fast Laplace approximation method relying on the Mercer decomposition of the GP kernel.
+Some studies focus on methods based on the Laplace approximation. \citet{flaxman2015fast} combined Kronecker methods with the Laplace approximation to enable scalable inference. \citet{walder2017fast} proposed a fast Laplace approximation relying on the Mercer decomposition of the GP kernel.
 However, its tractability is limited to standard kernels such as the squared exponential kernel.
 To address this limitation, \citet{sellier2023sparse} introduced an alternative fast Laplace approximation leveraging the spectral representation of kernels.
 This approach retains tractability while accommodating a broader range of stationary kernels.
 Furthermore, \citet{sunnonstationary} extended this method to non-stationary kernels by leveraging sparse spectral representations to overcome the limitations of stationary kernels.
 This approach provides a low-rank approximation of the kernel, effectively reducing computational complexity from cubic to linear.

 Another common approach is variational inference. \citet{lloyd2015variational} introduced the first fully variational inference scheme for permanental processes.
 However, similar to \citet{walder2017fast}, its tractability is limited to certain standard types of kernels. \citet{lian2015multitask} further extended the method in \citet{lloyd2015variational} to a multitask point process model, leveraging information from all tasks via a hierarchical GP. \citet{john2018large} expanded the approach in \citet{lloyd2015variational} to utilize the Fourier representation of the GP, enabling the use of more general stationary kernels. \citet{aglietti2019structured} presented a novel tractable representation of the likelihood through augmentation with a superposition of Poisson processes.
 This perspective enabled a structured variational approximation that captured dependencies across variables in the model.
 The method avoided discretization of the domain, did not require numerical integration over the input space, and was not limited to GPs with squared exponential kernels.